zohannn/HUMP/README.md

-# HUML - Human-like Upper-limbs Motion Library
+# HUMP - Human-like Upper-limbs Motion Planner
 This is library is designed to generate human-like trajectories of the arms and the hands of humanoid robots.

 It is still under construction ...